 We have assigned goodwill to each of our reporting units (as that term is defined in ASC Topic 350-20-20, Goodwill) which corresponds to our operating segments.
-All of our goodwill related to our Chemicals Segment is from our various step acquisitions of NL and Kronos which occurred prior to 2012, as goodwill was determined prior to the adoption of the equity transaction framework provisions of ASC Topic 810.
+All of our goodwill related to our Chemicals Segment is from our various step acquisitions of NL and Kronos which occurred prior to 2013, as goodwill was determined prior to the adoption of the equity transaction framework provisions of ASC Topic 810.
 Substantially all of the net goodwill related to the Component Products Segment was generated from CompX's acquisitions of certain business units and the step acquisitions of CompX.
-The Component Products Segment goodwill is assigned to the two reporting units within that operating segment: security products and furniture components.
-Prior to December 31, 2012, we also had approximately \$6.4 million of goodwill which resulted from NL's acquisition of EWI Re, Inc., an insurance brokerage subsidiary.
-EWI brokers certain insurance policies for Contran and certain of its affiliates, including us and our subsidiaries, as well as for certain third parties.
-See Note 16.
+The Component Products Segment goodwill is assigned to the security products reporting unit within that operating segment.